-Positioning the knee joint at the midpoint of the kinetic chain in the lower limb places significant stress on it during physical activities, particularly those involving weight-bearing [1].
-The specific mechanical characteristics of this central knee joint's proximal and distal joints determine the correct or incorrect distribution of forces on the musculoskeletal system of the knee [1].
-Therefore, an athlete's ability to maintain proper dynamic alignment of lower limb segments in the planes of movement can prevent knee injuries during exercise [2].
-Among knee injuries, damage to the ACL (anterior cruciate ligament) is prevalent, especially in young athletes aged 15 to 25, with approximately 70% of ACLinjuries resulting from non-collision incidents and the remaining 30% from collision events [3].
-In the United States, approximately 200,000 ACLinjuries are
+Positioning the knee joint at the midpoint of the kinetic chain in the lower limb subjects it to significant stress, particularly during weight-bearing physical activities [1].
+The mechanical characteristics of this central knee joint's proximal and distal joints determine the correct or incorrect distribution of forces on the musculoskeletal system of the knee [1].
+Therefore, an athlete's ability to maintain appropriate dynamic alignment of the lower limb segments is vital in preventing knee injuries during exercise [2].